Lamb Shift in Light Muonic Atoms - Revisited

+A comparable calculation for muonic $^3$He has not been found.
+A very recent preprint by Faustov et al.~\cite{Faustovetal14} gives a result for the polarizability correction in muonic deuterium of 0.2226\,meV.
+It is not clear whether the "elastic" contribution of the two-photon exchange diagrams is taken into account as described in Refs.~\cite{carlson08,carlson11a}.

-In hydrogen, the total corrections (other than for the Zemach radius) amount to \\ $0.1785\pm0.0027$\,meV (or $0.1762\pm0.0027$\,meV if the finite extent of the magnetization density in the VP correction is included).
-Adding $E_F$ gives 22.9839$\pm0.0027$\,meV (or 22.9816$\pm0.0027$\,meV).
-The correction due to the Zemach radius is \mbox{-0.16037\,meV\,fm$^{-1}\langle r \rangle_{(2)}$.} If the value of the Zemach radius from Distler et al. \cite{newzemach} is used, the total hyperfine splitting in the 2s-state of muonic hydrogen is 22.8140\,meV.
+In hydrogen, the total corrections (other than for the Zemach radius) amount to \\ $0.1533\pm0.0027$\,meV (or $0.1510\pm0.0027$\,meV if the finite extent of the magnetization density in the VP correction is included).
+Adding $E_F$ gives 22.9853$\pm0.0027$\,meV.
+The correction due to the Zemach radius is \mbox{-0.16037\,meV\,fm$^{-1}\langle r \rangle_{(2)}$.} If the value of the Zemach radius from Distler et al. \cite{newzemach} is used, the total hyperfine splitting in the 2s-state of muonic hydrogen is 22.8177(30)\,meV.
+This is in substantial agreement with the recent results given in Ref.\,\cite{Indelicato},

 Alternatively, one could replace the contribution from the Zemach correction by a polynomial expansion in the magnetic radius, as suggested by Carroll et al.\cite{carroll}.
 Since the leading term in a perturbative calculation (relativistic or nonrelativistic) is linear, this should take the form ($a r + b r^2$).
 Since these authors take most of their radiative corrections from other work \cite{martynenko}, which neglects some of the corrections included here, a more detailed comparison is not appropriate.